Marietta Car Accident Attorney

-Through the years, Georgia has become a gateway for interstate commerce and the state is now home to a wide range of businesses and industries.
-Along the way, the population has also grown dramatically, and these combined factors have added significantly more traffic to our roads and highways.
-Although all drivers have an obligation to operate their vehicles in a safe manner, thousands of people are injured or killed in motor vehicle accidents across the state each year, a great many of which are avoidable.
+Throughout the years, Georgia has become a gateway for interstate commerce, which has helped it become home to a wide range of businesses and industries.
+On top of that, the population of Georgia has grown dramatically, which has lead to significantly more traffic to our roads and highways.
+Although all drivers have an obligation to operate their vehicles in a safe manner, thousands of people are injured or killed in motor vehicle accidents in Georgia each year, a great many of which are avoidable.

 For over 25 years, Randall F. Rogers, PC has provided aggressive legal representation to motor vehicle accident victims in Atlanta, Marietta, and throughout the state of Georgia.
-We have a proven track record of obtaining meaningful compensation for our clients and are committed to holding negligent drivers accountable.
+We have a proven track record of obtaining meaningful compensation for our clients, and we are committed to holding negligent drivers accountable.

 There are many causes of car accidents in Georgia, but most are the result of some type of driver error or negligence, including: